 There’s a slight twist with this pesto recipe as I use rocket/arugula, which creates a delicious peppery contrast that takes this recipe to the next level.

-If you can, use extra virgin olive oil instead of standard olive oil for flavour.
+If you can, use extra virgin olive oil instead of standard olive oil for flavour, however using olive oil will still make a great pesto.

-Using a food processor, roughly blend the basil, garlic, rocket, soaked cashews and lemon juice until coarsely blended.
+4. Using a food processor, add the basil, garlic, rocket, soaked cashews and lemon juice (Image 4).

-Add the gnocchi to salted boiling water and cook according to the packet instructions.
-Reserve some of the starchy water before draining.
+7. Add the gnocchi to salted boiling water and cook according to the packet instructions.
+Reserve some of the starchy water before draining (Image 7).

-Combine the gnocchi and pesto in a saucepan with a big splash of starchy water.
+8. Combine the gnocchi and pesto in a saucepan with a big splash of starchy water.
 Add half of the charred courgette and stir until everything is incorporated and saucy.
-Finish with an optional extra sprinkle of parmesan, black pepper and the remaining charred courgettes to garnish.
+Finish with an optional extra sprinkle of parmesan, black pepper and the remaining charred courgettes to garnish (Image 8).

 Absolutely!
 This pesto gnocchi recipe is great for meal prep as it reheats really well.
 Just pop in the microwave with a tbsp of water & reheat for 2 minutes on high.
 Stir & serve with a pinch of salt and pepper.